ray-project/ray/doc/source/tune/faq.rst

 **The Trial result is very large**

-This is the case if you return objects, data, or other large objects via the return value of ``step()`` in your class trainable or to ``tune.report()`` in your function trainable.
+This is the case if you return objects, data, or other large objects via the return value of ``step()`` in your class trainable or to ``session.report()`` in your function trainable.
 The effect is the same as above:
 The results are repeatedly serialized and written to disk, and this can take a long time.

-**Solution**: Usually you should be able to write data to the trial directory instead.
-You can then pass a filename back (or assume it is a known location).
-The trial dir is usually the current working directory.
-Class trainables have the ``Trainable.logdir`` property and function trainables the :func:`ray.tune.get_trial_dir` function to retrieve the logdir.
-If you really have to, you can also ``ray.put()`` an object to the Ray object store and retrieve it with ``ray.get()`` on the other side.
-Generally, your result dictionary should only contain primitive types, like numbers or strings.
+**Solution**: Use checkpoint by writing data to the trainable's current working directory instead.
+There are various ways to do that depending on whether you are using class or functional Trainable API.

 **You are training a large number of trials on a cluster, or you are saving huge checkpoints**